profsmith89/ctps/_sources/chap15.md

 `raise Exception("My breakpoint")`

-Let's assume our script-to-be-debugged is `guess32.py` from Chapter 5, and we'd like to put this breakpoint before line 24 in this script.
+Let's assume our script-to-be-debugged is `guess32.py` from Chapter 5[^fn3] and we'd like to put a breakpoint before line 24.
 This line compares the user's guess against the secret.
 Notice that I said "before line 24."
 I don't mean any point before line 24, but the point immediately before this line.
 In other words, line 23 (and everything before it at runtime) should have executed, but line 24 (and everything after it at runtime) should not have.

 How we insert the raise-statement into `guess32.py` between lines 23 and 24 depends on whether we are able to *stretch the script without breaking it*.
 In other words, is the script that we give the debugger more like: